lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step01g
     :alt: A screenshot of the Plot Parameters and Color Picker pop-up windows.

-    Use the "Plot Parameters" and "Color Picker" pop-up windows to adjust the appearance.
+    **The use of the "Plot Parameters" and "Color Picker" pop-up windows to adjust the appearance**

 1.10.
 Click "Apply", and close the pop-up windows.
 The absolute magnitude histogram will have the changes applied.